hhandika/simple-qc/README.md

 cp target/release/sqc [your-target-folder]
 ```

-### For Windows WSL users:
+### For WSL users:

-You may receive linking errors during compilation because some WSL distro does not install C compiler by default.
+You may receive linking errors during compilation because some WSL distros do not install C compiler by default.
 Hence, install C compiler first and try to re-compiled again.

 The easiest way is to install the C development package.